 The Dropshipping Trend

-Many users are not yet familiar with the terminology.
+Many users are not really familiar with the terminology yet.
 Dropshipping refers to the e-commerce concept of offering products that are sold directly from a manufacturer to the end customer via an e-commerce solution.
-In this case, the e-commerce solution, the online shop, is merely a kind of intermediary platform between the product manufacturer and the end customer.
+In this case, the e-commerce solution, the online shop, is just a kind of intermediary platform between the product manufacturer and the end customer.

-A few years ago, it was still laborious to realize a solid e-commerce solution, but today there are sophisticated tools for the average shop that allow you to set up a webshop cost-effectively.
+While it was still laborious a few years ago to be able to implement a solid e-commerce solution, today there are mature tools for the average shop that allow you to set up a web shop cost-effectively.
 There are platforms that perfectly support so-called dropshipping.
-In short, it works like this:
+In short, it works roughly like this:

 A student, a pupil, or a supposedly clever businessman installs such a shop.
 Additionally, he installs a dropshipping plugin.
-Now he can choose from many manufacturers from all over the world and almost all products in the world which he would like to sell in his shop.
+Now he can choose from many manufacturers from all over the world from almost all products in the world which he would like to sell in his shop.
 He selects his range and sends this request to the manufacturer (or manufacturers).
-They look at where the shop is located, which Target audience will probably be addressed, and send back a price list for each product.
-With this, the student now has his purchase price.
-This all happens within the plugin and involves no effort for the operator.
+They look at where the shop is located, which Target audience is likely to be addressed, and send back a price list for each product.
+The student now has his purchase price.
+This all happens within the plugin and is associated with no effort for the operator.

-Now he can add any margin he likes and start “his business.”
+Now he can add any margin and start “his business.”
 What he sells, he will never see.
-The manufacturers ship the goods directly to the end customer in the dropshipping model.
+The manufacturers ship the goods in the dropshipping model directly to the end customer.
 So the shop operator also knows nothing about the quality of his products.

-Now the shop needs a few trust factors so that the end customers will also eagerly shop.
-According to Google, product reviews, for example, can help with this.
+Now the shop needs a few trust factors so that the end customers also shop diligently.
+According to Google, product reviews also help with this.
 These can be conjured up with other shop plugins.
-This makes it possible to import reviews for products that have nothing to do with the shop itself but are simply product reviews for the corresponding products.
+This makes it possible to import reviews for products that have nothing to do with the shop itself, but are simply product reviews for the corresponding products.

 The catch here is the target audience.
-We all know that, for example, a review on booking.com depends a lot on who wrote it.
-The dropshipping shop operator, however, does not care in which language a review was written, because these plugins also offer translations.
-Additionally, reviews can be purchased, which are typed together more poorly than well in low-wage countries.
+We all know, for example, that with a review on booking.com, it very much depends on who wrote it.
+However, the dropshipping shop operator doesn't care in which language a review was written, because these plugins also offer the translation.
+Additionally, reviews can be purchased, which are more poorly than properly cobbled together in low-wage countries.

-So, dropshipping means that a provider offers products that he does not know, and promotes them with reviews that may come from some user in the Far East and do not meet the quality standards of the current Target audience.
-And dropshipping also means that the shop operator does not need to have any knowledge of his business.
-He can happily sell, for example, clothing items, even if he has no clue about fashion, the associated production process, the materials, and the manufacturing.
+So, dropshipping means that a provider offers products they do not know and promotes them with reviews that might come from some user in the Far East and do not align with the quality standards of the current Target audience.
+And dropshipping also means that the shop owner does not need to have any knowledge of their business.
+They can happily sell clothing items, for example, even if they have no clue about fashion, the related production process, materials, and manufacturing.

 Content preparation, multilingualism, blog posts: All AI-supported

-Now artificial intelligence (AI) comes into play: With a few clicks, the shop operator can generate matching content (e.g., blog posts), offer the shop in different languages, and translate product descriptions.
-The user then thinks that there must be a reputable company behind it, because otherwise, all the effort would not be possible.
-Well, that is no longer the case, and AI makes it possible.
+Now artificial intelligence (AI) comes into play: With a few clicks, the shop owner can generate suitable content (e.g., blog posts), offer the shop in different languages, and translate product descriptions.
+It appears to the user that there must be a reputable company behind it because otherwise, all the effort wouldn't be possible.
+Well, that's no longer the case, and AI makes it possible.

 It doesn't work without minimal effort

-If you want to know what is really behind an online shop, then you cannot do without minimal effort.
+If you want to know what's really behind an online shop, you can't avoid minimal effort.
 Here are a few points that can separate the wheat from the chaff.

 Read the imprint

 Be critical and read the imprint.
 Who is behind the solution?
 Is it a company or just a name (student, pupil)?
 What legal form does the company have?
-Are there contact details that can actually be used to contact the business?
-Is there perhaps an extract from the commercial register?
+Are there contact details that actually allow you to contact the business?
+Is there possibly an excerpt from the commercial register?

 In a solid and trustworthy imprint, you will find, among other things, content on these points:

-- Possibly the extract from the commercial register
+• possibly the excerpt from the commercial register

 Critically question product reviews